LagoVista/docs/Messaging/TypeSystem/Decimals.md

 # Decimal or Real Values

-Values can be stored such that numbers behind the decimal point are maintained.
+Values can be stored such that numbers behind the decimal point are retained.